This post may contain affiliate links. Please read our disclosure policy.

 - Mix the ingredients by hand.
 Don’t be tempted to use a food processor or it will turn soupy!

 - Add avocados on top.
 For a more creamy consistency, fold in avocados right before serving the black bean salsa.
 It’s best if you’re going to enjoy the salsa within 24 hours though.

 Frequently asked questions

-I like to serve this salsa as a simple appetizer with a generous helping of tortilla chips, but it’s also great as a topping on all of your favorite Mexican recipes.
+Serve this salsa as a simple appetizer with a generous helping of tortilla chips, but it’s also great as a topping on all of your favorite Mexican inspired recipes.
 Try it with Beef Taco Burritos, Shrimp Fajita Bowls or Zucchini Enchiladas.

 More dip recipes

 If you’ve tried this healthy-ish feelgood Black Bean Salsa recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

 - 2 15 ounce cans black beans, drained and rinsed